rithikaaredde/rithikaaredde/README.md

-- 👋 Hi, I’m @rithikaaredde
+- 👋 Hi, I'm Rithikaa
-- 👀 I’m interested in reading and AIML
+- 👀 I’m interested in pyschology and AIML
 - 🌱 I’m currently learning AIML from Symbiosis Institute Of Technology

 <!---